jdmayer/jdmayer/README.md

 </div>

 I have pinned my favourite projects below!
-In addition, I was happy to colaborate on the <a href="https://github.com/gratzerl/Perry">Perry repository (recipe recommender)</a> and in the course of my work at the <a href="https://github.com/HIVE-ResearchGroup">HIVE research group</a> on a <a href="https://github.com/HIVE-ResearchGroup/volumetric-data-interaction">volumetric data exploration AR prototype</a>.
+In addition, I was happy to collaborate on the <a href="https://github.com/gratzerl/Perry">Perry repository (recipe recommender)</a> and in the course of my work at the <a href="https://github.com/HIVE-ResearchGroup">HIVE research group</a> on a <a href="https://github.com/HIVE-ResearchGroup/volumetric-data-interaction">volumetric data exploration AR prototype</a>.

 Enjoy roaming through my repositories and have a nice day! 🐱‍👤